Classic Chicken Tortilla Soup Hearty and Flavorful Dish

 You can elevate your soup with a few tasty garnishes.
 Fresh avocado adds creaminess.
 A sprinkle of shredded cheese gives a nice touch.
 Crispy tortilla strips add crunch and fun.
 Lastly, do not skip the cilantro; it brightens up the dish.
 You can also serve it with lime wedges for an extra zing!

 For a twist, consider adding sliced jalapeños for heat or black beans for more depth.
 Each addition creates a unique take on this classic dish.
-To see the full recipe, check out the complete instructions.

 Step-by-Step Instructions